 Reduce, Reuse, Recycle Song – This is a fun song about taking care of our Earth.
 The graphics are very kids friendly and the tune is catchy.

-Think these homeschool lesson plans for preschool are something your students’ parents might enjoy?
-It sure will make preschool at home a whole lot easier, I promise.
+Think these Earth Day lesson plans for preschool are something your students’ parents might enjoy?
+Or a good fit for your classroom?

 Just click the image below to have the pdf sent to your email.